 How to win text competitions

 Text entry (or SMS) competitions have always been a good source of prizes for me, and also for a lot of SuperLucky readers!
-Over the years I’ve won cash, vouchers and even holidays by sending off a 10p text message.
-Just last month I won a £1000+ prize package by texting in to the Heart FM Breakfast show.
+Over the years I’ve won cash, vouchers and even holidays by sending off a standard rate text message.
+I’ve won over £2,000 of prizes by texting in to the Heart FM and Capital XTRA Breakfast shows.

 Mention text competitions to most people, and they immediately think of the big cash radio competitions, or the ITV promotions to win £100,000, a brand new BMW and the obligatory once-in-a-lifetime trip to the USA!
 But for these ‘big ticket’ prizes, the entry texts will usually cost you £1.50 or £2 each, in addition to your standard network rate.
 As well as being pricey. these widely advertised prize draws get a huge number of entries so are incredibly hard to win.
 In all my years of comping I’ve only known of three TV text-to-win competition winners – but I’ve also heard of three winners who took the cheaper option and sent in their entries on a stamped postcard, so make of that what you will!

 Anyway, I wanted to share a few tips with you about winning text comps – I focus on standard network rate (SNR) text promotions.
-These will usually cost you between 8p and 15p depending on your phone network, and will be sent to a 5-digit shortcode number.
-Watch out though – some networks don’t allow text messages to any shortcode numbers, including Plusnet, Lycamobile and Lebara.
+These will usually cost you around 15p depending on your phone network, and will be sent to a 5-digit shortcode number.
+However, most shortcode texts using ASDA Mobile (my affiliate link) cost just 4p!

 If you win, you’ll either receive a text message with the good news, or a phone call.
 Sometimes the congratulations message includes an email address for you to contact, or a link to a claim form online for you to complete.
 The winning notification sometimes doesn’t even tell you what you’ve won until you’ve got in touch (see example below).
 You will need to include your mobile number in the email or on the form to validate your win, and if a purchase was necessary you may also need to send/upload a photo of packaging or receipt.